If there’s one thing I’ve struggled with all my life, it’s my depression.

 It’s not exactly practical taking a jar and two memory books with me whenever I leave the house!

 Having a happy jar on your phone is basically the same as having a physical one – you simply add all your happy memories, achievements, photos and quotes to a notes file on your phone.
-Then whenever you need to use it, simple open it up and scroll through everything you’ve saved on there.
+Then whenever you need to use it, you open it up and scroll through everything you’ve saved on there.

-Personally I find this version a lot easier to use and maintain.
+Personally I find this version a lot easier to use and maintain than a physical jar.

 You don’t need to get your pictures printed off, you can update and use it no matter where you are and its easier to make it look nice with emojis.

 The only problem is if you could lose your phone or accidentally end up deleting the file, which is why I have mine synced up to the cloud and I make a backup of it every few weeks.

 It’s never happened to me yet, but technology and me don’t get on so never say never!

 Do you use a happy jar?
 If so, do you find it helpful?